njms-motion-analysis-lab/analysis_tools/README.md

 ```
 python3 importer.py
 ```
 This will bring you to a debugger that will allow you to peruse the current models.
-When you quit the db will be wiped, however. (this will go away when we're totally sure about everything)
+That said, when you quit the debugger, the db will be wiped.
+This "feature" will go away when we're totally sure about everything :)

 # Some Helpful methods